mgrgic1/-49900-Server-Backend/README.md

 - Everything should be set up.
 Type "npm run dev" into your command/terminal.
 - Open a browser and type in "localhost:5000" in the URL.
 The connection has been established and everything is running fine if you see an "ok" message.

+# Usage/Commands:
+`localhost:5000/users` - GET request to view all users in database

+`localhost:5000/users/add` - POST request to add users to database